 Thuja Green Giants are commonly known as arborvitaes, a word derived from Latin that means tree of life.
 They’re called trees of life because their sap can supposedly be used for medicinal purposes.
-This covers all varieties of Thujas, from the Nigra Thuja to the Thuja Green Giant.
+This covers all varieties of Thujas, from the Nigra Thuja to the Emerald Green Giant.

-The Thuja Green Giant is actually a cross between two different Thuja varieties: namely, theStandishii and Plicata varieties.
+The Thuja Green Giant is actually a cross between two different Thuja varieties: namely, the Standishii and Plicata varieties.

 When they come together to form Thuja Green Giants, they make a beautiful, fast-growing evergreen with a pyramidal shape.
-They also boast strongpest and disease resistance, and high level of cold hardiness.
+They also boast low-maintenance care, strong pest and disease resistance, and high level of cold hardiness.

 Thuja Green Giants are recommended for growing zones 5 through 9.
 They’re cold hardy down to about -20 degrees and can even put up with the snow since they boast strong, durable branches.
 Furthermore, if you line your driveway with Thujas, they’ll create a barrier that prevents snow from building up.

-The thick foliage on Thuja Green Giants creates a tough barrier against the wind as well.
+The thick emerald foliage on Thuja Green Giants creates a tough barrier against the wind as well.
 Cold, harsh winds can be damaging to smaller trees and shrubs.
 Cold blasts also hit homes and cause people’s heating bills to go up.

 Best of all, the Thuja’s exterior light and feather foliage give it an attractive texture, while its interior dark green foliage with slight yellow hues make it pop.
 This conifer’s pyramidal shape is also very attractive to the eye.

 - Select a site that receives full to partial sunlight – they will grow more quickly in full sunlight.
 Six hours of direct sunlight a day will suffice.

-And your natural soil will be fine for your Thujas.
-They can adapt to a huge variety of different soil types, ranging from sandy to heavy with clay.
+- Thujas can adapt to a huge variety of different soil types, ranging from sandy to heavy with clay.
 Although they prefer slightly acidic soil, they adjust fine to soils that are alkaline and very acidic.

 - These arborvitaes get thirsty often.
 Water your Thujas three times a month during the summer months, and twice a month during the colder months.
 If you experience periods of drought or extreme heat, water your trees more often.

-It’s easy to tell when Thujas aren’t getting enough water: their needle tips will start to turn brown or the foliage will look dull, yellowed and weak.
+- It’s easy to tell when Thujas aren’t getting enough water: their needle tips will start to turn brown or the foliage will look dull, yellowed and weak.
 Signs of overwatering include drooping branches and discoloration of the branches.